Continuing Education Activity

 The characteristic of a burn is described as a zone of coagulation, surrounded by an area of stasis, and bordered by erythema.
 The destruction and obstruction of microvascularization impede cellular and humoral immunity and alters macrophage function.
 The microcirculation is compromised to the greatest extent during the first 12 to 24 hours after the burn has occurred.
 The injury can remain in a state of flux for 72 hours, and the lack of oxygenation causes ischemic necrosis rather quickly.
 The burn also causes extensive edema, which is caused by an increase in capillary permeability, leading to hypoproteinemia.
 This causes a decrease in intravascular oncotic pressure, and fluid can easily leak out of the vasculature and into the interstitial space.

 Goals of treating burns are minimizing the edema, keeping tissue viable in the stasis zone of the burn, protecting the microvasculature, and enhancing host defenses to stave off infection.
 Hyperbaric oxygen therapy addresses these physiological derangements and can be beneficial to patients.
 Once the patient is stabilized, treatment is then aimed at patient survival, rapid wound healing, and reduction of scarring/abnormal pigmentation all while being cost-effective.
 Early treatment of thermal burns is critical.
 It is important to initiate fluid resuscitation as quickly as possible, and the patient will sometimes require several liters acutely.
-The treatment team should aim to decrease fluid losses from the wound and slow bacterial growth by using topical agents and antibiotics before moving the treatment plan forward.
-Debridement, along with placement of a skin graft or flap, helps aid in these.
+The treatment team should aim to decrease fluid losses from the wound and slow bacterial growth.
+Topical agents and antibiotics are used for infection and often used for prophylaxis in certain circumstances.
+Debridement, along with placement of a skin graft or flap, helps aid in controlling bacterial growth and fluid loss.

 The most concerning element to a thermal burn is an infection which is the leading cause of death from burns.
 This is due to a loss in the integumentary barrier that leads to bacterial invasion and growth as well as obstructed or compromised microvasculature that prevents cellular and humoral elements from reaching the burn site.
 The immune system is dampened, limiting immunoglobulins and macrophage function in chemotaxis, phagocytosis, and other antibiotic properties.
 Besides infection, burns can lead to a myriad of different comorbidities as well, which include pneumonia, respiratory failure, cellulitis, urinary tract infection (UTI), and sepsis.